Showing posts with label James Ismael Ford. Show all posts

 But further examination exposed a new level of entanglement and possibility.

-I had carefully examined Lutherans, Calvinists, Methodists and, I suppose by extension I can include Jansenists to get ecumenical, but there were also many many smaller splinter sects; historians call them the radical reformation.
+I had carefully examined Lutherans, Calvinists, Methodists, and, by extension, Jansenists, to achieve ecumenical coverage, but there were also many smaller splinter sects; historians call them the radical reformation.
 Who were they?
 They included the first radical Quakers, but also SeekersRantersDiggers, and Collegiants.
 They questioned the very foundations of the Christian enterprise.

 The events of these few decades were momentous.
 So much transpired that continues to shape our spiritual lives; the language of prayer; the separation of religious belief from philosophical discourse (I didn’t know for example that Baruch Spinoza had been a member of the Dutch version of the Quakers); the far reaching economic impact of King Henry VIII’s confiscation of Church assets led to secularization and the end of the total domination of the church-state.